tungnx-teko/payment-sdk-doc/README.md

 ## 🤚 Introduction <a name="introduction"></a>

-Depending on your needed, PaymentSDK provides two options for you to integrate.
+Depending on your needed, PaymentSDK provides two options to integrate.
 If you want to use pre built-in UI that contains payment method list, transaction detail and transaction result, please install `PaymentSDK`.
 In case you only want to use business functions, please install `PaymentGateway`.

 ## 🍖  Installation <a name="installation"></a>